spraakbanken/korp-backend/tests/README.md

 - `corpus_registry_dir`: Return CWB corpus registry directory for a session
 - `cache_dir`: Return Korp cache directory
 - `corpus_config_dir`: Return corpus configuration directory
+- `corpus_configs`: Copy corpus configurations in
+  `data/corpora/config` to a temporary directory used in tests
 - `corpora`: Encode the corpora in `data/corpora/src` and return their ids
 - `app`: Create and configure a Korp Flask app instance
 - `client`: Create and return a test client